 A Doctor of Nursing Practice in Healthcare Leadership comes with the confidence and authenticity needed for the highest levels of practice.
 Our fully online asynchronous program with optional synchronous sessions allows you to complete the DNP program on a timeline that works best for your life.
 Learn from experts in the field, perform an evidence-based quality improvement project catered to your preferences, and walk alongside a mentor throughout the process.

-A DNP from PLNU builds upon your expertise and your distinct point of view.
+A DNP in Healthcare Leadership will build on your expertise and prepare you for leadership, management, high-level decision making that will affect the direction of entire teams or departments of nurses.
 PLNU values your calling, meeting it with leadership and practical skills you’ll need to grow into prominent roles within complex health systems.

 How to Earn Your DNP